DSupps/Amazon_Vine_Analysis/README.md

 ## Challenge Summary:
-Looking at the percentage of 5-star reviews, here appears to be a positivity bias for the reviews in the Vine program (51%) vs non-Vine reviews (38)
+Looking at the percentage of 5-star reviews, there appears to be a positivity bias for the reviews in the Vine program (51%) vs non-Vine reviews (38).

-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+Since we are comparing 94 data points to 40,471, another possible analysis could be looking at summary statistics of the Vine members vs non-Vine participants.